nathanramoscfa/pycgapi/docs/source/index.rst

 Overview
 ========
-``coingeckoapi`` is an unofficial Python wrapper for the CoinGecko API (V3).
+``cgapi`` is an unofficial Python wrapper for the CoinGecko API (V3).
 It's designed to process API endpoint responses to easy-to-use ``pandas`` DataFrames.
-From simple price checks to complex historical data analysis, ``coingeckoapi`` facilitates seamless integration with the CoinGecko API.
+From simple price checks to complex historical data analysis, ``cgapi`` facilitates seamless integration with the CoinGecko API.
 For more information on the official CoinGecko API, please refer to their `documentation <https://www.coingecko.com/api/documentation>`_.

 Features
 ========
-``coingeckoapi`` provides a user-friendly and efficient way to interact with the CoinGecko API.
+``cgapi`` provides a user-friendly and efficient way to interact with the CoinGecko API.
 It simplifies the process of retrieving cryptocurrency data, offering the following features:

 #. **Simplified Endpoints**: Access to CoinGecko's extensive cryptocurrency data through easy-to-use Python methods.